xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Spec.typ

       naturality := Spec_Γ_naturality }
 ```

-*Natural Language:* The collection of all these natural isomorphisms forms a natural isomorphism between the composite functor $\mathrm{Spec} \circ \Gamma$ and the identity functor.
+*Natural Language:* The collection of all these natural isomorphisms forms a natural isomorphism between the composite functor $"Spec" compose Gamma$ and the identity functor.
 This is one of the triangle identities needed for the adjunction.

 = Localization Properties